beefyfinance/beefy-blog/content/articles/beefy-v2-beta-launch.en.md

 draft = true
 header_image = "/uploads/v2_cover_2.png"
-short_description = "Take part in our Beta launch of Beefy's brand new look and feel. " sub_header = "Get to know the new Beefy v2 Beta UI" title = "The Beefy v2 Beta launch is here for the Cowmoonity to test"
+short_description = "Take part in our Beta launch of Beefy's brand new look and feel. " sub_header = "Get to know Beefy's new user interface" title = "The Beefy v2 Beta launch is here for the Cowmoonity to test"

 +++